-- 1. The Board shall ensure that the Legacy Fund allocations are administered according to - 2. this policy, oversee the Investment Policy, and ensure that Community Information is - 3. available. - 4.
+- 1. The Board shall ensure that the Legacy Fund allocations are administered according to this policy, - 2. oversee the Investment Policy, - 3. and ensure that Community Information is - 4.
 Management shall propose Legacy Fund allocations in the budget and business plan, - 5. and report on final amounts to the Board. - 6.
 Management shall assist the Board in administering the Legacy Fund.